 Please read the Glossary of My Terms to be able to follow this post.

-Zarathustraism has it that animals are either beneficent or evil.
+Zarathustraism speaks of beneficent and evil animals.
 ‘Evil’ here has no connection with cruelty; locusts are evil, as are elephants.
-Impact on human wellbeing is the criterion.
+Impact on human wellbeing is the determinant.
 Evil animals are those that are harmful or inconvenient to humans, or repulsive (for example the lizard).
 The massive suffering of prey animals appears not to have been worthy of attention.

 The Hebrew bible : the vision of Isaiah (11:6-9) reflects a super-adequate recognition of eating related cruelty; prophecy of a world in which “The wolf will live with the lamb, the leopard will lie down with the goat … and the lion will eat straw like the ox …” ie eating related cruelty will or can one day cease.
 The concept of a cud-chewing lion is however difficult to digest.
-To think of the ‘Vision’ as symbolic is a bit of a stretch, with the heavy and exclusive reference to predation.
+To think of this vision as symbolic is a bit of a stretch, given the exclusive reference to predation.

 “ The traditional Christian view : When early theologians looked at ‘nature red in tooth and claw’ they concluded that it was a natural law of the universe that animals should be preyed on and eaten by others.
 This was reflected in their theology.” https://www.bbc.co.uk/religion/religions/christianity/christianethics/animals_1.shtml So, on the one hand God, who had created everything, was the font of love and compassion.
 On the other hand, it was a “natural law” that animals should suffer dreadfully before – and in many cases while – they were eaten.
 Breathtakingly schizoid.